|

 tunnel, the longer McFee Tunnel, was constructed less than two miles down the tracks

 at Devil Point.
-The railroad was purchased from the government by Lyon, Hill &
+The railroad was purchased by Lyon, Hill & Company in 1923 and

-Company in 1923, and then by the Sol Duc Investment Company in 1925, which
+then by the Sol Duc Investment Company in 1925, which incorporated the railroad in

-incorporated the railroad as the Port Angeles Western Railroad.
-The railroad hauled
+1925 as the Port Angeles Western Railroad.
+The railroad hauled logs for several

 This scene, probably photographed in mid to late 1918, shows the loading of